 Arrive New York City

 Tour Begins: 5:00 PM, New York Marriott Downtown.
-A transfer is included from John F. Kennedy International Airport, LaGuardia Airport or Newark Liberty International Airport to New York Marriott Downtown.
-A warm welcome to New York City, a fitting beginning to this journey as the city was at the core of so many journeys in our earliest years of operation 100 years ago.
-Upon arrival, unwind in your newly updated hotel, set apart from the busy atmosphere of midtown Manhattan, yet conveniently close to attractions like Battery Park, the 9/11 Memorial & Museum, and the National Museum of the American Indian.
-Join us this evening for a welcome cocktail reception at the hotel, then head over to One World Observatory for our special welcome dinner.
-The skyscraper is a significant landmark in New York City, the tallest building in the Western Hemispher with a spire reaches a total height of 1,776 feet – notable as the height is in deference to the year when the Declaration of Independence was signed.
-You'll enjoy priority access to ascend 103 floors for a self-guided tour of the city's panoramic, 360-degree views.
-As "the city that never sleeps" is illuminated by the sparkling lights below, dine with your fellow travelers at One DINE, the observatory's sophisticated restaurant on the 101st floor.
-Return to your hotel later, a short distance away, later in the evening.
+A transfer is included from John F. Kennedy International Airport, LaGuardia Airport, or Newark Liberty International Airport to New York Marriott Downtown.
+Welcome to New York City, a fitting beginning as the city was at the core of so many journeys in our earliest years of operation 100 years ago; your newly updated "downtown" hotel is set apart from the busy atmosphere of Midtown Manhattan.
+Join us tonight for a special welcome dinner at One World Observatory; enjoy priority access to ascend more than 100 floors – the city is illuminated below you at ONE Dine, the observatory's sophisticated restaurant on the 101st floor.

 The Liberty Bell & more in Philadelphia